minajamshidi/Python-Tutorials/PythonPackages/README.md

 # Python-Tutorials

-In this repository, I include tutorials for learning and exploring some python packages.
+In this repository, I include notebooks for exploring some python packages.

-* numpy

 * parallel_Processing